ethersphere/swarm-guide/contents/usage/mru.rst

 Returns the ``MRU_MANIFEST_KEY`` as a quoted string.

-This only creates the resource.
-The resource will not return any data until a first update is submitted.
-You will usually create resources and initialize them.
-To do that, use the following:
+This only creates the resource, which will not return any data until a first update is submitted.
+You will usualy create and initialize the resource at once.
+To do so:

 ``POST /bzz-resource:/`` with the following JSON as payload: